 Upon completion of this unit students will be able to demonstrate an understanding of:

-In addition third-year students will be required to demonstrate:
+- the ways in which European countries are cooperating in matters of criminal justice.In addition third-year students will be required to demonstrate:

-The unit seeks to enhance the ability of students to undertake independent research under the guidance of supervision.
+- wider reading and greater comprehension of European criminal justice issues.The unit seeks to enhance the ability of students to undertake independent research under the guidance of supervision.